Jennifer Vanderbes is an award-winning novelist, journalist and screenwriter whose work has been translated into sixteen languages.

 Her first novel, Easter Island was named a "best book of 2003" by the Washington Post and Christian Science Monitor.
 Her second novel, Strangers At The Feast, was described by O, The Oprah Magazine as "a thriller that also raises large and haunting questions about the meaning of guilt, innocence, and justice."
 Her third novel, The Secret of Raven Point, was hailed as “unputdownable” (Vogue) and “gripping” (New York Times), and Library Journal wrote, “the only disappointing thing about this book is that it has to end."

 Vanderbes also writes regularly for film and television and was a 2022 Athena List Winner for a feature script she wrote for Paramount.
 Her screenwriting was also honored in 2022 by the New York Foundation for the Arts.
-Vanderbes has developed television projects with HBO, Fox, Lifetime, Sony and UCP and worked as a Story Editor on Season 22 of Law & Order.
+Vanderbes has developed television projects with HBO, Fox, Lifetime, Sony and UCP and worked as a Story Editor on Law & Order.
 Primating, Vanderbes's romantic comedy for the stage about primatologists at a chimpanzee research station, premiered at the Arkansas Repertory Theater in 2021.

 NPR Weekend Edition, Jennifer Vanderbes discusses WONDER DRUG with Ayesha Rascoe Link